-There’s no denying I’ve got a thing for loaded cookies.
-You guys went crazy for these Jumbo Everything Cookies last spring and rarely a week goes by that I don’t bake up a batch of these Easy Funfetti Sugar Cookies.
+There’s no denying I’ve got a thing for cookies that are both easy and delicious!
+You guys went crazy for this Best Ever Chocolate Chip Cookie Recipe last month and rarely a week goes by that I don’t bake up a batch of these Easy Funfetti Sugar Cookies.
 Since the Fourth of July is all about summertime’s best, I think the day deserves a special cookie of it’s own.
 These giant stuffed cookies are sure to add some happy to your holiday.
 So let’s get right to it.

 Oats.
-I like to use quick oats in this recipe rather than old fashioned whole rolled oats.
-Whole oats will do in a pinch but I prefer the texture of quick oats.
-If you only have whole oats on hand, give them a few pulses in the food processor to break them up a bit.
+For the best texture, I like to use quick oats in this recipe rather than old fashioned whole rolled oats.
+If you only have whole oats on hand, give them a few pulses in a food processor to create a finer texture.

 Butter.
-Nothing fancy here.
-Just use regular, unsalted butter for this recipe.
-Be sure it’s softened to room temperature for easy mixing.
+Be sure your butter is softened to room temperature for easy mixing.

 Peanut Butter.
-No nuts allowed in my monster cookies so I stick with a smooth and creamy peanut butter like Skippy.
+No nuts allowed in my monster cookies so I stick with a smooth and creamy peanut butter like Skippy or Jif.
 I don’t recommend using an all natural peanut butter as the extra oil can alter the texture of the cookie.
-For easier creaming with the butter and sugar, make sure your peanut butter is at room temperature rather than straight from the fridge.
+For easier creaming with the butter and sugar, make sure your peanut butter is at room temperature.

 Eggs.
-Just two eggs help hold the mixture together and give rise to these extra thick and super chewy cookies.
+We are using one large egg and one egg yolk for a deliciously chewy cookie.
 If you forgot to set your eggs out ahead of time, just pop them in a bowl of warm water for 10 minutes.

 Chocolate chips.
 The first sign of a good cookie is lots of chocolate and these monster cookies are no exception.
-Load them up with semi-sweet or milk chocolate chips.
+Load them up with semi-sweet or milk chocolate chips along with white chocolate chips.
 You can use regular or mini.
 You choose!

 M&M’s.
-As if you need another reason to make a Target run, these red, white, and blue M&M candies are the perfect topper to these stuffed monster cookies.
-Do as I do and buy two bags because I guarantee you’ll want to make these cookies again and again all summer long.
+As if you need another reason to make a Target run, these red, white, and blue M&M candies are the perfect topper to these festive monster cookies.
+Do as I do and buy two bags because I guarantee you’ll want to make these cookies on repeat all summer long.

 Use room temperature ingredients.
 This batter comes together in no time using room temperature butter and peanut butter.
-Be sure to set your ingredients out about 30-60 minutes before baking for best results.
+Be sure to set your ingredients out about 45 to 60 minutes before baking for best results.

 Use creamy peanut butter.
 These cookies are best with that ultra creamy, smooth peanut butter we all know and love from when we were kids.
 I like to use Skippy creamy peanut butter, but Jif works too.

 Do not over mix.
-For light and fluffy, soft and chewy cookies you’ll want to stir the batter with a light hand or just a few twirls of the stand mixer.
+For light and fluffy, soft and chewy cookies do not over mix the dough.
 Leave a few streaks of flour remaining before you add in your chips and candies.